MaxSikorski/mind-of-max-journal-blog/posts/the-physical-wall.md

 ## 1. The Energy-Inference Paradox

 In the United States, we are facing an energy deployment crisis.
-We cannot simply "build more generators" to satisfy a 176GW demand.
+We cannot simply "build more generators" to satisfy a 176GW demand (AI specific).
 The solution is not more energy; it is **Thermodynamic Efficiency.**

 Today's GPUs are "Swiss Army Knives."
 Like the CPUs of the early Bitcoin era (2010), they are general-purpose and wasteful.
 To solve the energy bottleneck, we must move toward **Inference-Specific ASICs**.
 I have seen this cycle before—from 2012 Bitcoin mining to the present—and the winner is always the one who strips away the overhead of general-purpose logic.